 The practical consequence of using the Gardasil adjuvant as a control is that the clinical difference being estimated is Gardasil plus adjuvant versus adjuvant alone.
 Mistakes and misreporting of this type seem unlikely to have occurred by chance and leave readers wondering how regulators and journal editors could have missed the facts, considering that all the pivotal trials of Gardasil had the same comparator.
-What is needed is a trial comparing Gardasil and it AAHS adjuvant with an inactive placebo control.
+What is needed is a trial comparing Gardasil (whicj contains AAHS adjuvant) with an inactive placebo control.

-We have drawn the attention of BMJ readers to similar reporting bias in four other major HPV trials (Doshi P et al. 2019).
+We have drawn the attention to similar reporting bias in four other major HPV trials (Doshi P et al. 2019).

 The original CTT protocol (CTT 1995) made no mention of harms, concentrating instead only on potential benefits (see Table III), while by 2016 the CTT was actively seeking harms data from their trials holdings, as they had based their analyses of IPD mostly on publications.
 (CTT 2016).
 No results are available from this proposed analysis at the time of writing.
 Bias and distortion lie in originally ignoring harms and in analyzing individual data without reference to the source clinical study reports and especially in not checking the definitions, severity scales and case report forms.
 This is where such harms would be recorded.
 Examination of the relevant parts of the JUPITER protocol and blank or model case report form would provide the answer.
 The JUPITER protocol suggests recording adverse events as follows:

 Extracts are taken from Astra Zeneca’s protocol for JUPITER.